fmtlib/fmt/doc/api.rst

 <https://docs.python.org/3/library/stdtypes.html#str.format>`_.
 They take *fmt* and *args* as arguments.

 *fmt* is a format string that contains literal text and replacement fields surrounded by braces ``{}``.
 The fields are replaced with formatted arguments in the resulting string.
 A function taking *fmt* doesn't participate in an overload resolution if the latter is not a string.

+Most formatting functions such as ``fmt::format`` require a format string to be known at compile time, i.e. be a string literal or a ``constexpr`` string.
+To pass a runtime format string wrap it in ``fmt::runtime``.

 *args* is an argument list representing objects to be formatted.